-This system is designated to replace stock dynamo/alternator & ignition systems in vintage and classic motorcycles whose engine characteristics have not been modified aftermarket.
+- This system is designated to replace stock dynamo/alternator & ignition systems in vintage and classic motorcycles whose engine characteristics have not been modified aftermarket.
 This system is not a tuning system and it will not bring significant increases in engine output.
 It does however significantly enhance roadworthiness and comfort by offering better lighting, better function of side indicators and horn and, compared with the aging stock systems, increased reliability.
 As our system does not tamper with engine characteristics it does not increase emission of gaseous pollutants and noise.
 In most cases emission of pollutants should even be reduced due to better combustion.
-If used as designated the system therefore will not normally infringe the existing legal status of the motorcycle (this statement is valid for Germany, for other countries, please check locally against your road licensing regulations).
+If used as designated the system therefore will not normally infringe the existing legal status of the motorcycle.
+(Please check your local legal regulations!)
 This system is not suitable for use in competition events.
-If used other than the designated way, warranty will be voided and it might well be that you do not obtain the desired results or, worst you loose legal roadworthiness.
+If used other than the designated way, your warranty will be voided and it might well be that you do not obtain the desired results or, worst you loose legal roadworthiness.

-The charging system is only suitable for use with rechargable 12V (6V systems 6V) lead-acid batteries with liquide electrolyte or sealed lead-acid batteries, AGM, Gel.
-It is not suitable for use with nickel-cadmium, nickel-metal-hydride, lithium-ion or any other types of recharchable or non rechargable batteries.

-This is a replacement system and not a copy of the stock material.
-The parts in this system therefore look different and might fit differently (notably ignition coil and regulator) requiring some adaptation by you.

-During assembly imperatively start with assy of engine based parts to see that those really fit before you start fitting the external parts.
+- VAPE guarantees homologated products marked with the "E" mark in the ring (E8 specifically for the Czech Republic), thereby ensuring a consistent conformity of the product properties with the relevant ECE homologation regulations (especially ECE R10.05).
+Inspection is regularly carried out by the competent authority. - The charging system is only suitable for use with rechargable 12V (6V systems 6V) leadacid batteries with liquide electrolyte or sealed lead-acid batteries, AGM, Gel.
+It is not suitable for use with nickel-cadmium, nickel-metal-hydride, lithium-ion or any other types of recharchable or non rechargable batteries. - This is a replacement system and not a copy of the stock material.
+The parts in this system therefore look different and might fit differently (notably ignition coil and regulator) requiring some adaptation by you. - During assembly imperatively start with assy of engine based parts to see that those really fit before you start fitting the external parts.
 In many cases customers assemble those first and thereby often modify them in breach of warranty which renders them unfit for renewed sale.
-Replacing old ignition systems is not a matter of taking something from a supermarket shelf as there have been very many types, versions and possibly unknown aftermarket modifications which harbour plenty of room for error.

-Our systems are NOT tested for use with third party electronic devices (such as GPS, mobile phones, LED lighting etc) and may cause damage to such parts.
+Replacing old ignition systems is not a matter of taking something from a supermarket shelf as there have been very many types, versions and possibly unknown aftermarket modifications which harbour plenty of room for error. - Our systems are NOT tested for use with third party electronic devices (such as GPS, mobile phones, LED lighting etc) and may cause damage to such parts.
 Possibly existing electronic tachometers will not work with the new system.
-Read our information for suitable solutions.
 Possibly existing safety switches and electronic valve controls are not supported.
 It might be that your motorcycle was originally equipped with an ignition that did limit top speed for legal reasons.
 The new system does not have such a facility, so check your legal situation beforehand.